 We are extremely lucky to be hosting Victoria Kubiak, Nutritional Counsellor, Allergy Therapist and bodywork therapist (massage).
 Victoria runs a fatigue clinic in Bristol and has been a Nutritional Counsellor at Penny Brohn UK (cancer charity) in Bristol for 20 years.

 firstname.lastname@example.org or phone 07759 150727

 The group meets every second Wednesday of the month at 7pm.

 In addition to the meetings below, the group has had monthly meet-ups and discussions and mindfulness sessions run by a local pyschological therapy service.

 The group looked at people's experiences of using alternative testing services (like medichecks) and heard positive and negative experiences of managing thyroid diseases without access to routine testing (such as vitamin levels, T3, autoimmune antibodies, etc).
 We discussed people's experiences of adrenal dysfunction and the impact of delayed diagnosis upon the physical (e.g. liver, digestion) and psychological health.
 We compiled questions for Prof. Dayan who will be giving a talk to the group later in the year.

 The group enjoyed a mindfulness session from Chris Bowles from Oasis Talk.
-It was really helpful as he went through 2 guided group meditation sessions, with some teaching and training in between about thoughts and feelings associated with living with and managing chronic illness.
+It was really helpful as she went through two guided group meditation sessions, with some teaching and training in between about thoughts and feelings associated with living with and managing chronic illness.

 April and May 2017